ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 ## Adding a scale-out repository
 {: #icos_ordering-scale-repo}

+* As part of the Veeam service installation and configuration, a scale-out backup repository with the name `IC4V Scale-Out Repository` is created. `IC4V Default VM Backup Repository` is added to the scale-out repository as an extent.
+* When you create the backup job, you must select `IC4V Scale-Out Repository` as the backup repository, and not `IC4V Default Config Backup Repository`.
+The latter repository is intended for the Veeam configuration backups.
-To add a scale-out repository within Veeam, see [Adding scale-Out repositories](https://helpcenter.veeam.com/docs/backup/vsphere/sobr_add.html?ver=95u4){:new_window}.
+* You can add more repositories to this default repository, such as a backup repository of type Object Storage.
+For more information, see [Adding scale-Out repositories](https://helpcenter.veeam.com/docs/backup/vsphere/sobr_add.html?ver=95u4){:external}.
 Follow the steps and return to this section to continue with the following tasks.

 ## Maintaining and managing your cloud tier
 {: #icos_ordering-manage-cloud}

-For information about maintaining and managing your cloud tier, see [Managing capacity tier data](https://helpcenter.veeam.com/docs/backup/vsphere/capacity_tier_managing_data.html?ver=95u4){:new_window}.
+For more information, see [Managing capacity tier data](https://helpcenter.veeam.com/docs/backup/vsphere/capacity_tier_managing_data.html?ver=95u4){:external}.

 ## Related links
 {: #icos_ordering-related}